kprussing/website/_posts/2015-08-10-pytables-and-windows.markdown

     ...

 So, the libraries are there, but the runtime cannot find them.
-Taking a look at the WinPython distribution we can find
+Taking a look at the [WinPython](http://winpython.github.io) distribution we find

     $ find Lib -name 'hdf5*' | grep -v '__pycache__'
     ...